I cut all this out with my Cricut!!

 Heat n’ Bond gives your material stability so the Cricut can cut it!

 The product that I’m ironing onto the fabric in the photo is Heat n’ Bond Iron On Adhesive.
 I used the Ultra Hold in the Red package.
-It’s the same stuff I used (click here to go to that post where I also have a photo of Heat n’ Bond) when I cut felt with my Cricut.
+It’s the same stuff I used when I cut felt with my Cricut.
 I used this backing on my fabric to give it stability so the Cricut could cut it and also so the fabric would stick to the shirt.
 You just follow the directions on the package and iron the Heat n’ Bond on to your fabric.
 If you’re wondering why I could cut felt with my Cricut, but still thought it might not cut fabric … it’s because I believe that it works, if I try it myself.
 (Or see a really convincing You Tube or infomercial, LOL).
 Seriously, I believe that “works” and “ability to be reproduced by your average crafter” are 2 different things.
 I mean, a lot of things “work” but do you really want to spend 14 hours doing it?
 “Not I!”, said the busy Mom.
 Well, I can tell you…this is fairly quick.
 I did it after the kids left for school and before I left for my 10:45 hair appointment. 😉

 Here is the fabric with the Heat ‘n Bond ironed on to it.